-^{}One course outside the department may be substituted with the approval by the Department Chair.
+\One course outside the department may be substituted with the approval by the Department Chair.
 A preapproved list of courses outside the department may include Genetics, Immunology, Mathematical Physics, Linear Algebra, Modern Physics, or Student Teaching.

-The Forensic Chemistry Specialization -Program Description
+The Forensic Chemistry Specialization - Program Description

-The Forensic Chemistry Specialization builds on a complete BS degree in Chemistry and currently is open to majors in the Chemistry Department.
-Completion of the concentration leads to BS chemists who can pursue a wide range of careers or graduate education in Chemistry, and who also have insights into chemical aspects of the applied field of Forensic Science.
+The Forensic Chemistry Specialization builds on a complete BS degree in chemistry and currently is open to majors in the Chemistry Department.
+Completion of the concentration leads to BS chemists who can pursue a wide range of careers or graduate education in chemistry, and who also have insights into chemical aspects of the applied field of forensic science.

-To complete the Forensic Chemistry specialization, students must complete the following program in addition to all requirements for the BS in Chemistry program: 1) two Criminology and Justice courses (CRI 200 and 203, or 201 and 203); 2) a research experience or internship in a related area is highly recommended; and 3) two forensic chemistry courses, one of which must be CHE 360, the other may be either CHE 471, Forensic Applications of Mass Spectrometry or CHE 472, Forensic Chemistry II.
-The CRI courses are considered as correlate courses to the Specialization.
-All three Forensic Chemistry courses will have an accompanying laboratory.
+To complete the Forensic Chemistry Specialization, students must complete the following program in addition to all requirements for the BS in chemistry program: 1) two criminology courses (CRI 200 and 203, or 201 and 203); 2) a research experience or internship in a related area is highly recommended; and 3) two forensic chemistry courses, one of which must be CHE 360, the other may be either CHE 471, Forensic Applications of Mass Spectrometry or CHE 472, Forensic Chemistry II.
+The CRI courses are considered as correlate courses to the specialization.
+All three forensic chemistry courses will have an accompanying laboratory.
 In addition, students completing the concentration are encouraged to attend a meeting in a related area such as the American Academy of Forensic Sciences Annual Meeting.

-To enroll in the program, students should identify Chemistry, Liberal Arts as their major and the Forensic Chemistry specialization as their second major/concentration.
+To enroll in the program, students should identify Chemistry, Liberal Arts as their major and the Forensic Chemistry Specialization as their second major/concentration.